 5. Students should register during the general registration period in order to avoid being accessed a late registration fee by the University.
-Tuition and full-time status covers 12 to 18 credit hours.
-Students interested in taking over 18 credit hours must have a 3.00 cumulative grade point average.
-Students interested in taking over 21 credit hours must have over a 3.5 cumulative grade point average and must seek special permission from the Dean.
+Tuition and full-time status cover 12 to 18 credit hours.
+Students interested in taking more than 18 credit hours must have a 3.00 cumulative grade point average.
+Students interested in taking more than 21 credit hours must have more than a 3.5 cumulative grade point average and must seek special permission from the Dean.